nimiiiii/nimi-api/README.md

 # Azur Lane API
 Unofficial API that returns JSON data from [Azur Lane](https://azurlane.yo-star.com/).
 Always updated to the latest game version.

-You can test it out locally by cloning it or downloading it then running `npm install` then `npm run serve`.
+You can test it out locally by cloning it or downloading it then running `npm install` then `npm run start`.

 You will need a `.env` file in the root directory.
 For example:
 ```dotenv